krokedil/klarna-checkout-for-woocommerce/readme.txt

 For help setting up and configuring Klarna Checkout for WooCommerce please refer to our [documentation](https://docs.krokedil.com/klarna-checkout-for-woocommerce/).

 == Changelog ==
+= 2025.03.14    - version 2.13.5 =
+* Fix           - Limit the max size of a log message from the frontend to 1000 to prevent large logs from being created.

 = 2025.02.10    - version 2.13.4 =
 * Fix           - Added a refresh of the iframe as a checkout error is detected.